Pestudkaru/Elisa-evaluation-script/README.md

 # Elisa-evaluation-script

-Latest update: 29.03.2019
+**Latest update: 11.04.2019**

+Fixed some problems with the curve calculations.
+Now even if one plate/STD is messed up it wont break the loop.
+Also the script will lable standards with a warning when it detects a possible problem.
+Plate names will be added to the curve plots.

+**Update: 29.03.2019**

-Another dialog box asking if all the standards and locations are the same you only have to input it once.
+Another dialog box asking if all the standards and locations are the same, if so then you'll only have to input once.

-Elisa script.R is the regular version and Elisa script L.R is for special people! ^_^ Just download which ever version you want.
+Elisa script.R is the regular version and Elisa script L.R is for special people! ^_^ Just download whichever version you want.
 Also the template file is here for reference.

 ## A little about the script: